People, Cities & Nature

 Urban ecological restoration often begins with native plantings.
-Our plantings research team aim to characterise plantings of different ages in New Zealand's towns and cities to better understand the requirements for efficiency and success of these important projects.
+Our plantings research team have characterised plantings of different ages in New Zealand's towns and cities to better understand the requirements for efficiency and success of these important projects.

 Little is currently known about where and how lizards survive in New Zealand's urban environments.
-Our lizards research team aim to understand how predator control, habitat size and complexity, and environmental factors relate to urban lizard diversity and abundance.
+Our lizards research team have investigated how predator control, habitat size and complexity, and environmental factors relate to urban lizard diversity and abundance.

 Effective pest control in towns and cities requires a greater understanding of urban mammalian predators.
-Our predators research team aim to determine the distribution and abundance of key mammal pests in urban settings and best practice approaches for their control.
+Our predators research team have investigated the distribution and abundance of key mammal pests in urban settings and best practice approaches for their control.

 Urban restoration projects intersect environmental, cultural and economic elements but little is known about the application of Māori values and priorities.
-Our Māori values research team aim to understand Māori involvement in urban restoration and how kaitiakitanga can be facilitated.
+Our Māori values research team have investigated Māori involvement in urban restoration and how kaitiakitanga can be facilitated.

 Greater engagement of people with urban restoration projects would be beneficial for native biodiversity and human health.
-Our green space benefits research team aim to understand what motivates New Zealanders of different ethnicities to use green space and engage in urban restoration.
+Our green space benefits research team have investigated what motivates New Zealanders of different ethnicities to use green space and engage in urban restoration.

 Cross-sector alliances involve government, business and civil society working together to achieve environmental and social outcomes.
-Our cross-sector alliances team aim to identify how these arrangements can be structured and implemented to achieve effective urban ecological restoration in New Zealand.
+Our cross-sector alliances team have identified how these arrangements can be structured and implemented to achieve effective urban ecological restoration in New Zealand.